 A channel dedicated to the DPP service can be divided into sub-channels, same as it is done in the ieee802.16t Point to Multipoint AIP.

-A Max TX duration parameter shall be configured in a DPP terminal to avoid excessive usage of the channel by one DPP terminal.
+A Maximal Channel Occupancy parameter shall be configured in a DPP terminal to avoid excessive usage of the channel by one DPP terminal.
 This parameter is an integer multiple of the slot duration.
 This parameter will be configured based on the application/deployment scenario.

 When the DPP terminal has data to transmit, the total duration of the burst in slots is computed, based on the length of the SDUs in the buffer and the MCS.
 The lowest priority SDUs may be left out if needed and fragmentation may be used such that the burst duration does not exceed the configured maximum TX duration.

 Random Backoff Count (RBC) is set to zero before the beginning of each transmission attempt.
 RSSI threshold is used to compare the RSSI measured, and channel access is taken if the measured RSSI is less than the threshold.
-In case the channel is busy, RBC count is incremented, and the random back-off duration is selected as a value between the one slot duration to the MAX TX Duration which is integer multiple of the slot duration.
+In case the channel is busy, RBC count is incremented, and the random back-off duration is selected as a value between the one slot duration to the Maximal Channel Occupancy which is an integer multiple of the slot duration.
 In case RBC exceeds the MAX RBC then transmission failure is declared.

 A DPP terminal shall indicate to its peer the need to acknowledge proper receipt of the PDU.
-The DPP terminal will set the Ack Indication bit if the transmitted PDU requires acknowledgement, based on the Service Flow (SF) profile associated with the respective SDU SF.
-At the receiving terminal, if the CRC passes for the burst PDU, then same CRC is sent in the ACK message to the sender DPP terminal indicated successful reception refer Table 8-6 for ACK message.
+The DPP terminal will set the Ack Indication bit if the transmitted PDU requires acknowledgment, based on the Service Flow (SF) profile associated with the respective SDU SF.
+At the receiving terminal, if the CRC passes for the burst PDU, then the same CRC is sent in the ACK message to the sender DPP terminal indicating successful reception refer to Table 8-6 for the ACK message.
+ACK message is sent over Robust MCS.
+The terminal waiting for the ACK message shall wait for the maximum round trip delay.

 Half Duplex CSMA/CA

-Figure 5 shows a flowchart of HD CSMA/CA with the same TX and RX frequency and distinct TX and RX frequencies.
+This paragraph describes the behavior of DPP terminals using HD CSMA/CA with same TX and RX frequency and distinct TX and RX frequencies.

+Figure 5 shows a flowchart for the behavior of the DPP terminal initiating the transmission.

-Figure 5 CSMA/CA flowchart
+Figure 5 CSMA/CA flowchart for transmitting radio

-CSMA/CA has the known problem of hidden nodes hence it is preferred in a scenario characterized by bi-directional traffic flows with gaps.
-In case only one directional traffic is there then the hidden node who is not detecting the signal might consider the channel is idle and transmit resulting in collision.
-In case we make sure the concerned receiving node does the transmission this might help in hidden node detecting the signal and considering channel is busy.
-The bi-directional traffic increases the probability of hidden nodes sensing the channel is busy avoiding further collisions.

-To reduce the probability of collisions, an Acknowledgement (ACK) message can be added as a configurable option.
-Sending of the ACK makes communication bi-directional and can help the hidden node to sense the channel is busy.

-In case ACK has not been received, the transmitter must do the random back-off and initiate the channel access procedure again before doing the re-transmission.
+Intended Receiver behavior

+The intended receiver will identify its MAC address in the incoming message.

+The intended receiver will decode the CTRL MSG based on the MCS received within the CTRL MSG.

+If ACK required, the intended receiver terminal will perform CSMA/CA procedure to send the ACK.
+The ACK message is transmitted using the robust MCS.

+Non Intended Receiver behavior

+The non intended receiver does not identify its MAC address.
+If ACK required, it will not access the channel for an ACK deferral in slots.

 CSMA/CA with RTS, CTS